Muosvr/mycar/README.md

-### Link to the officia Donkey Car site where you can find its dcumentation and repo:
+### The official Donkey Car site where you can find links to its documentation and GitHub repo to get started:
 * [Donkey Car](http://www.donkeycar.com/)

 ### In these Medium posts I wrote about my process and progress in this project: